 Adult Achievment Awards at Newbattle Abbey College

 We believe that learning takes place in many settings, from communities and workplaces to homes and everyday life.
-Adult Achievement Awards (AAAs) provide a meaningful way to formally recognise and celebrate the skills and knowledge that adults gain through thesediverse experiences.
+Adult Achievement Awards (AAAs) provide a meaningful way to formally recognise and celebrate the skills and knowledge that adults gain through these diverse experiences.

-If your organisation supports adults through informal or non-formal learning, Adult Achievement Awards (AAAs) offer a valuable and flexible qualification that can acknowledge and enhance the impact of your work.
+If your organisation supports adults through informal or non-formal learning, AAAs offer a valuable and flexible qualification that can acknowledge and enhance the impact of your work.

-About the AAAs
+About AAAs

 AAAs are nationally recognised qualifications that give credit for learning that takes place in any setting, whether formal or informal.
 Learners reflect on their experiences and document the skills, qualities, and knowledge they have developed.

-About the AAAs
+About AAAs

-Key facts about the AAAs:
+Key facts about AAAs:

 - Available at SCQF Levels 2, 3, 4, 5 and 6